brodieG/char-width/doc/uni-submit.md

 * R 3.6.3                   (Unicode 8)
 * R 4.0 r78116 w/ patch     (Unicode 12.1)

-All tests were carried out after applying the separate patch proposed in 17755[1].
 I did not update any of the locale-specific values (i.e. those not in the first column), and attempted to preserve existing comments and file structure as much as possible.
+I did not test the non-default locales, and I did not test on win32; however, none of the entries affected by the patch were interesting in regards to those two factors (i.e. different locale values, actual win32 entries).

 `glibc` takes a unique position on prepending marks (e.g. U+0600-U+0605), the circled number "ideograms" from ARIB STD 24 (U+3248-324F), and the I Ching